Friday Tech Tips

 By Joan Feldman and Joy White

 Which apps and connectivity tools do you use to stay productive and focused — and are they working?
-Having entered the second quarter of 2022, more than a few of us are wondering whether to upgrade our productivity toolbox.
-So we asked our experts:
+Having entered into 2025, more than a few of us are wondering whether to upgrade our productivity toolbox.
+Productivity tools can enhance client satisfaction and optimize workflows.
+These tools streamline operations, improve client communication, and boost profitability.
+So we asked our experts.

 Here are some topflight picks and pointers from Brett Burney, Tom Lambotte, Nerino Petro, Catherine Sanders Reach, Camille Stell, Juda Strawczynski and Catherine Tang.